troyyoungblood/20201209Homework_TDY/README.md

 Homework Set 5
 # Matplotlib Homework - The Power of Plots

-Final notebook and images are contained in folder labeled
+Final notebook and images are contained in folder labeled Pymaceuticals_TDY

 I. DATA CLEANUP